About Our Team

 Nicole Maisel, LMT

-Nicole has enjoyed a long and illustrious career in the health and bodywork field.
+Nicole has enjoyed a long & illustrious career in the health & bodywork field.
 "I've been aware from a very young age that I wanted a career that was of service to people.
-Massage seemed like a good fit in terms of being able to learn a craft, spend focused time with individuals, and build lasting relationships with them.
-With massage, there's always something more to learn and always something new to discover.
-Massage therapy allows me to add value to my clients and my community."
+Massage seemed like a good fit in terms of being able to learn a craft, spend focused time with individuals, & build lasting relationships with them.
+With massage, there's always something more to learn & always something new to discover.
+Massage therapy allows me to add value to my clients & my community."

-Following her 2005 graduation from the Ben Benjamin Muscular Therapy Institute (now Cortiva Institute) in Cambridge, Massachusetts, Nicole deepened her training in sports massage, injury recovery, myofascial release, structural integration and neuromuscular therapy.
-Mirroring her own personal path to parenthood, Nicole has found new horizons through fertility, prenatal and postpartum massage and, most recently, childbirth education using self-hypnosis to help clients achieve their desired birth outcomes.
-Nicole also earned a Bachelor of Science in Psychology with a minor in dance and movement from Curry College is Milton, Massachusetts.
+Training and Education: Following her 2005 graduation from the Ben Benjamin Muscular Therapy Institute (now Cortiva Institute) in Cambridge, Massachusetts, Nicole deepened her training in sports massage, injury recovery, myofascial release, structural integration, & neuromuscular therapy.
+Mirroring her own personal path to parenthood, Nicole has found new horizons through fertility, prenatal & postpartum massage &, most recently, childbirth education using self-hypnosis to help clients achieve their desired birth outcomes.
+Nicole also earned a Bachelor of Science in Psychology with a minor in dance & movement from Curry College is Milton, Massachusetts.

 - Active Isolated Stretching